chocolatey/docs/input/en-us/third-party-integrations/intune/create-azure-ad-application.md

 Order: 10
 xref: create-azure-ad-application
 Title: Create an Azure AD Application
-Description: Information about creating an application in Azure AD for Chocolatey to access the Intune APIs.
+Description: Information about creating an application in Azure AD for Chocolatey to access the Intune APIs
 ---

 <?!
 Include "../../../shared/intune-note.txt" /?>